Effective Date of Current Policy: December 23, 2019

 You can opt out of receiving any further marketing or promotional SMS messages from Bounce Exchange at any time by replying “STOP” to any SMS message you receive from Bounce Exchange.
 For help, reply “HELP” to any SMS message you receive from Bounce Exchange.
 In addition to any fee of which you are notified, your mobile provider’s standard message and data rates may apply to the SMS message correspondence with Bounce Exchange according to your individual rate plan provided by your wireless carrier.
 Please consult your mobile service carrier’s pricing plan to determine the charges for browsing data and sending and receiving SMS messages.
 Under no circumstances will Bounce Exchange or Bounce Exchange’s affiliates be responsible for any SMS messaging or wireless charges incurred by you or by a person that has access to your wireless device or telephone number.
 If your carrier does not permit SMS messages, you may not receive the SMS messages.

-The Data Onboarding Platform
+The Data Onboarding and Identity Platforms

 The Interest Based Ad Platform